 As the Old Town is quite small, it’s easy to explore and get lost in the narrow alleys and cobblestoned streets to experience Görlitz’s history.

 The city impresses you from the moment you step off the train.
 This is the art nouveau interior of the main train station, which opened in 1917.

 After you exit the main train station, you’ll walk along Berlinerstr. toward the Old Town and find many old- and new-styled trams passing you along the way.

 The city dazzles you with its attention to small details, especially when it comes to doors.
 You’ll certainly get your fill of “door porn” as you wander through the streets of Görlitz.
 Yes, “door porn” is an actual thing.
 There are many of us out there obsessed with doors.
 Just take a gander over at Pinterest and Instagram for some door-heavy stimulation.

 If the doors fail to impress you, the facades of the various buildings definitely will.

 Streets Of Görlitz

-There are many cathedrals that you can enter and museums that you can visit in Görlitz, but on this day, the only thing I did was walk, walk, and walk some more.
+What else can you do on a day trip from Berlin To Görlitz?
+There are many cathedrals that you can visit and museums that you can visit in Görlitz, but on this day, the only thing I did was walk, walk, and walk some more.
 I joyously let myself get lost and ended up not even using the city map I’d purchased at the main train station.
 I stopped often, snapped more and more Görlitz photos, and appreciated my surroundings.

 It was therapeutic to wander those charming and beautiful streets, and it was exactly what I needed to alleviate my stress.